StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-custom-tags/about-custom-tags.md

 Custom tags are [one of the tag categories](../../../analyst-corner/cases/tags/about-tags.md#sources) in TheHive.

-These free-text labels are created when users add them directly to cases, alerts, or observables.
+These free-text labels are created when users add them to cases, alerts, or observables.

 This topic explains how custom tags work.